The Best Home Hair Dyes for an Affordable Salon-Like Experience, According to Experts

 Arctic Fox Semi-Permanent Hair Color

 From neon green to eye-catching pink, there is no shortage of bright and bold color options from Arctic Fox’s lineup of semi-permanent hair dyes.
-It has nearly 50,000 verified five-star ratings from Amazon reviewers who can’t get enough.
+It has over 56,000+ verified five-star ratings from Amazon reviewers who can’t get enough.

 Celeb Luxury Intense Color Depositing Colorwash Shampoo

-If you’re a novice to the dyeing process and aren’t sure you want to fully commit to a permanent color, this semi-permanent color-depositing shampoo is the perfect solution.
+If you’re a novice in the dyeing process and aren’t sure you want to commit fully to a permanent color, this semi-permanent color-depositing shampoo is the perfect solution.
 Apply it to your hair and let it sit for a maximum of five minutes before rinsing out the excess.
 You can repeat the process until you achieve your desired color.

 Meet our experts